 In a desire statement, you are asking for what you desire (it can originally feel like a big leap) to manifest in your own life in the future.
 But as always, you do not have to know how it will occur, you simply anchor into that feeling and call it into the universe.

-This is why I so believe in the power of a desire statement and I want to show you how to get really clear and craft your own one right now.
-Let’s jump into my three step process to help you craft your own desire statement.
+This is why I believe in the power of a desire statement and I want to show you how to get really clear and craft your own one right now.
+Let’s jump into my three-step process to help you craft your own desire statement.

 You don’t stuff your face full of food before you plant a banquet meal with friends and family so don’t be bringing in all this fresh new energy and exciting ideas before clearing out the old stagnant thoughts and beliefs or even failures that you are holding on to.